💸 See if your business qualifies for a tax credit worth up to $26k per employee. 📞 Call Now: 855-979-9597

 Bandwidth and speed aren’t the only factors important to business internet connections—latency makes a big difference too.
 Latency (sometimes called ping or lag) is the time it takes for a packet of information to get from one end of an internet connection to the other and then back again.
 This delay—represented in milliseconds—can be affected by distance, bandwidth, and the type of connection.
 Fiber connections, which operate using pulses of light, offer lower latency rates than DSL connections.
 AT&T business internet guarantees a maximum latency rate of 40 ms, which fits most activities.

-Every computer on the internet is assigned a unique internet protocol (IP) address, and IPs can be either dynamic (change over time) or static (stay the same).
+Every computer on the internet is assigned a unique Internet Protocol (IP) address, and IPs can be either dynamic (change over time) or static (stay the same).
 You may want a static IP address for your business if you operate your own web server or use remote connecting services like VPN.
-Most AT&T business plans let you purchase static IPs for about $15 to $25 each.
+Most AT&T business plans let you purchase static IP addresses for about $15 to $25 each.

 One of your top concerns should be uptime, or the total amount of online connection time.
 Uptime is represented as a percentage of a year or month.
 It’s common in the industry to refer to the number of nines a company offers you in their guarantee.
-AT&T, for example, guarantees uptime at 99.90%, or three nines.
+AT&T, for example, guarantees uptime at 99.95%.
 Some companies’ guarantees can go as high as four or five nines, giving you significantly less internet downtime over the course of the year.